Samuu-sb/fmcg-supply-chain-lakehouse/README.md

 ## Disclaimer

 This project uses synthetic data created for educational and portfolio purposes.
-It is not affiliated with, endorsed by, or based on internal data from P&G or any other company.